113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

 <strong>Examples</strong>:

-Show the information of organization `IBM` with the GUID displayed
+Show the information for the organization `IBM` with the GUID displayed.

 ```
 bluemix iam org IBM --guid